top of page

 Olivia Jarrett

-Olivia is a first-year student in the Clinical Psychology Health Emphasis PhD program at Ferkauf.
+Olivia is a third-year student in the Clinical Psychology Health Emphasis PhD program at Ferkauf.
 She completed her joint B.S. in Psychology and Global Health with a minor in Neuroscience from Duke University, graduating with Distinction in Neuroscience for her honors thesis in neurobehavioral toxicology.
 Prior to joining the Psycho-Oncology Lab, Olivia served as a research coordinator under Dr. Edythe London at UCLA's Neuroimaging and Addiction Treatment Laboratory.
 There, Olivia conducted neuroimaging, practiced phlebotomy, and ran cognitive assessment for the lab's stimulant use disorder research.
 Olivia's research interests in psycho-oncology include pediatric medical trauma, maternal mental health, and psychiatric distress (both acute and prolonged) related to cancer diagnoses, treatment, and end of life care.
 She is looking forward to learning through collaboration with the Bronx community.

 Graduate Student